F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_cert-manager.rst

     - ``os_user_domain_name``: OpenStack domain in which the user account resides (v3 only)
     - ``os_project_name``: OpenStack project name (v3 only; refers to the same data as ``os_tenant_name`` in v2)
     - ``os_project_domain_name``: OpenStack domain in which the project resides
+    - ``f5_parent_ssl_profile``: The parent SSL profile on the BIG-IP® from which the agent SSL profile should inherit settings

     .. code-block:: text